 Transaction and investment manager fees for each fund are charged against the Plan's assets and related rates of return.
-Other expenses of administering the Plan are paid by the Company, unless paid by the Plan.
+Other expenses of administering the Plan are paid by the Company, unless indicated in the Plan document.
 Qualified Domestic Relations Order fees and certain other transaction fees are paid by the members.